“This post may contain affiliate links. Please read my disclosure for more info.

 Yearly Savings $2160 (Total so far: $2539.50)

-We have natural gas heat in our house and we pay on the ‘budget option’.
+We pay our utility company using the ‘budget option’.
 This allows us to pay a set price each month based on the last 12 month’s usage.
 At the beginning of 2016, our budget option was $95 per month or $1140 per year.

 Yearly savings $192 (Total so far: $2731.50)